Qumulo/docs/_includes/content-reuse/cnq-guide-aws/deployment-agnostic-post-deployment-actions.md

 1. To ensure that the stack is deleted correctly, watch the deletion process.
 {% endif %}

-   The previous EC2 instances are deleted.
+   The previous deployment is deleted.

 {% capture origPersStore %}The persistent storage deployment remains in its original {% if page.deployment == "tf" %}Terraform workspace{% elsif page.deployment == "cfn" %}CloudFormation stack{% endif %}.
 You can perform the next cluster replacement procedure in the {% if page.deployment == "tf" %}`default` workspace{% elsif page.deployment == "cfn" %}original CloudFormation stack{% endif %}.{% endcapture %}
 {% include note.html content=origPersStore %}